Mid/Side Mic Recording Basics

 The signal from each microphone is then recorded to its own track.
 However, to hear a proper stereo image when listening to the recording, the tracks need to be matrixed and decoded.

 Although you have recorded only two channels of audio (the Mid and Side), the next step is to split the Side signal into two separate channels.
 This can be done either in your DAW software or hardware mixer by bringing the Side signal up on two channels and reversing the phase of one of them.
 Pan one side hard left, the other hard right.
-The resulting two channels represent exactly what both sides of your figure-8 Side mic were hearing.
+The resulting two channels represent both sides of what your figure-8 Side mic is hearing.